Analysis: Writing Style

-Language is almost another character in this play.
-Seriously, the plot just seems like an excuse for Shakespeare to indulge his taste and talent for putting words together.
+Witty banter is almost another character in this play.
+Seriously: the plot just seems like an excuse for Shakespeare to indulge his taste and talent for putting words together.
 Have you ever seen so many letters read aloud in a play?

 But, because it's so old, language in Shakespeare can be difficult.
 And the language of Love's Labour's Lost is certainly no exception.
 Here are some conventions to watch for:

-Rhyme: You are probably already familiar with this one.
-Love's Labour's Lost is full of rhyme – like the scene with the boys in trees.
-Rhyme is playful, melodious and funny, as in this excerpt (full of puns and sexual innuendo as well):
+You are probably already familiar with this one.
+Love's Labour's Lost is full of rhyme—like the scene with the boys in trees.
+Rhyme is playful, melodious and funny (and full of puns and sexual innuendo as well):

 MARIA: Come, come, you talk greasily.
 Your lips grow foul.

 COSTARD: She's too hard for you at pricks, sir; challenge her to bowl.

 BOYET: I fear too much rubbing.
 Good night, my good owl.
 (4.2.161-164)

-(Take a look at "Character Clues" for more about when Shakespeare uses verse and when he uses prose.)
+(Oh, and take a look at "Tools of Characterization" for more about when Shakespeare uses verse and when he uses prose.)

-Sonnets: This play has five of them.
-A sonnet is a poem of fourteen lines that rhyme according to particular rules, and often taking up the subject of love and romance.
-Shakespeare is the most famous English sonnet-writer – he wrote about 150 around the same time as he was composing Love's Labour's Lost.
+Quick recap: a sonnet is a poem of fourteen lines that rhyme according to particular rules, and often taking up the subject of love and romance.
+Shakespeare is the most famous English sonnet-writer—he wrote about 150 around the same time as he was composing Love's Labour's Lost.
 Here's one by Longaville:

 Did not the heavenly rhetoric of thine eye,